Northern and Eastern Railway: Contract award, and a retrenchment of scope

 At the end of 1837 a contract for construction of the line was awarded to David Macintosh.
 In March 1838 construction began, with Michael Borthwick as resident engineer.
 From the beginning, the N&ER was unable to raise the capital it needed for building its line.
 By May 1837 the contractor was in difficulties, and Robert Stephenson was appointed as engineer-in-chief, with Borthwick continuing as resident engineer.
 George Parker Bidder was appointed as the new contractor.
 Engineering contractors Grissell and Peto were approached late in 1837 about building the line as far as Bishop's Stortford.
 In March 1840 they started work between Stratford and Tottenham, and finally took over the work between Tottenham and Broxbourne from David McIntosh.

-The N&ER company obtained a further Act of Parliament, which received Royal Assent on 4 June 1840; the line beyond Bishop's Stortford to Cambridge was abandoned, and the share capital was reduced to £720,000.
+The N&ER company obtained a further act of Parliament, the Northern and Eastern Railway Act 1840 (3 & 4 Vict. c. lii), which received royal assent on 4 June 1840; the line beyond Bishop's Stortford to Cambridge was abandoned, and the share capital was reduced to £720,000.